SUDAN

 Education and research are tools of resistance, and knowing the forces behind this violence is critical to building solidarity and action.

-Sudan: Confront Empire Together is a six session online course and community of engagement hosted by Comrades Education in partnership with Decolonize Sudan.
+SUDAN: Confront Empire Together is a six session online course and community of engagement designed to build awareness and solidarity with the Sudanese people’s struggle for self-determination.

 Working with guest teachers from a wide variety of disciplines and experiences, educating ourselves through a connection to Sudanese reporting from the ground, and building our understanding and analysis through six distinct units of study, participants will build our capacity to advocate for and take action in solidarity with Sudan as part of a broader, global struggle.

-The goal of this course is not simply to understand or bring attention to a dramatically under-reported genocide.
-It is to help us confront Empire together so that, ultimately, all of us can survive & thrive together.
+The goal of this course is not only to understand or bring attention to a dramatically under-reported genocide.
+It is to help us confront Empire together so that, ultimately, all of us can survive & thrive.

 -